 After chatting for a while, the Intended Mom leaned over and said, “we have some news….”
 She had told me that they were so excited to find out the baby’s gender and couldn’t wait any longer.
 They had called their fertility doctor to ask for the news and they did find out the gender!
 I’m choosing to keep that a secret with them at this time, but I am so very excited for them!
 My husband and I did not find out the gender of our children prior to their birth, and I know how important it is for some people to prep for baby’s arrival.
 I’m just so so happy for them!

 After a little bit of waiting, we were finally called back to the room!
-It was time to see the little baby who WAS sleeping until the moment I laid down on the table.
-Baby woke up and was the cutest little squirming thing you could imagine.
-The technician was joking that baby needed to share his/her limbs for her to see.
+It was time to see the little baby boy who WAS sleeping until the moment I laid down on the table.
+He woke up and was the cutest little squirming thing you could imagine.
+The technician was joking with him that he needed to share his limbs for her to see.
 I glanced over at my IPs several times and saw the joy in their faces.
 The technician did a great job explaining to them the baby’s position and what she was measuring.
 Everything was perfect.
 The baby is perfection.

 A bit later, Dr. Silverman came in to take a look at the baby, too.
 This is standard practice, as the doctor likes to look at everything after the tech does the measurements.
 After some different measurements on the heart and brain mass, he reported that the baby was perfect and offered another congratulations to the happy parents to be!

 This is my third time going through this big ultrasound with IPs present, and I know what a relief it is to hear that everything is perfect.
 When an IP has trusted me to carry their baby safely and in the best manner that I can, I’m absolutely certain it is still nerve wracking even though they know I am doing exactly as I should be doing.
 I love the sense of relief this halfway mark brings to all of us and I pray every single day that this little baby continues to grow as he should.